-Professor Chang is the Director of NICM Health Research Institute.
-He also leads the Healthy Hearts Research Program at the Institute.
+Professor Chang is the Director of NICM Health Research Institute and Professor of Pharmacology.
 Professor Chang originally trained in medicine and later finished his postgraduate research training in pharmacology.
 His research interests include clinical and preclinical studies of herbal medicine, yoga, and tai chi for the treatment of cardiovascular disease, diabetes, metabolic disease and dementia.

 Professor Muench's project focus is on Alzheimer's disease with a special emphasis on carbonyl stress in age-related and neurodegenerative processes, and also looking at brain inflammation as a major progression factor in Alzheimer's disease.

 Jerome Sarris is Professor of Integrative Mental Health.
 He has a particular interest in anxiety and mood disorder research pertaining to nutraceutical psychopharmacology, in complementary and integrative medicine, lifestyle medicine, and psychotropic plant medicine research.

 Associate Professor Cheema is interested in investigating the health benefits of yoga, meditation, and multi-disciplinary interventions and currently collaborates with colleagues in traditional Chinese medicine, nutritional sciences, medicine, and nursing and midwifery.

-Associate Professor Steiner is a NHMRC-ARC Dementia Research Development Fellow and Research Director and Neurocognition Laboratory Lead at NICM Health Research Institute.
+Associate Professor Steiner-Lim is a NHMRC-ARC Dementia Research Development Fellow and Neurocognition Laboratory Lead at NICM Health Research Institute.
 Her research investigates the psychopharmacological effects of complementary medicines on the neural activity of people living with the early signs of dementia.

 Associate Professor Armour joined NICM Health Research Institute in 2016 as a Postdoctoral Senior Research Fellow working in the area of women's health, with a specific interest in dysmenorrhea and chronic pelvic pain.
 His background is a mixture of western and eastern medicine, having completed an honours degree in biomedicine before training as a traditional Chinese medicine practitioner.
 Dr Armour is also the Institute's HDR Director.